incodehq/incode-platform/README.md

 Invoking this action is shown below:

 ![](https://raw.github.com/isisaddons/isis-module-docx/master/images/customer-confirmation-generated-download.png)

+which when opened in MS Word looks like:

 ![](https://raw.github.com/isisaddons/isis-module-docx/master/images/customer-confirmation-generated-view.png)

 The `CustomerConfirmation` service also contributes a second (prototype) action to allow the input HTML document (fed into the `DocxService`) to be inspected:

 ![](https://raw.github.com/isisaddons/isis-module-docx/master/images/customer-confirmation-input-download.png)

+which when opened in a simple text editor looks like:

 ![](https://raw.github.com/isisaddons/isis-module-docx/master/images/customer-confirmation-input-view.png)

 Note how the table rows are repeated for each `OrderLine` item, and similarly a new bullet list for each `Order`